NithisKumarTN/LearnMaven/README.md

 # LearnMaven
-This repository contains setup for maven project, converting a file into executable mode(ie., jar), Extent Report and setting up a web driver manager
+This repository contains setup for maven project, Extent Report and setting up a web driver manager